 A few years ago, I had the good fortune to watch Tabla legend Zakir Hussain live in concert.

-The first 20 minutes or so of his performance was underwhelming, to be honest.
-But then, as his set progressed, it got better and better, and by the end of his performance, all of us in the audience were mesmerized and in awe of his skill.
+To be frank, the first 20 minutes or so of his performance was underwhelming, But then, as his set progressed, it got better and better, and by the end of his performance, all of us in the audience were mesmerized and in awe of his skill.

 When I look back now, I am so glad I went to that concert, because I had second thoughts on whether to attend it after my friend had backed out at the last moment.